worldbank/dime-data-handbook/CONTRIBUTING.md

 In the menu below these tabs click "Build Book" to compile the book.
 This can take up to ten minutes, especially if it is the first time you compile the book.

+## Part 3 - Updating the e-book on the GitHub page

+This step will only be done by the authors.
+Instructions to come.